NLU (Natural Language Understanding) is the part of Rasa Open Source that performs intent classification, entity extraction, and response retrieval.

 Gather Real Data

-When it comes to building out NLU training data, developers often rely on text generation tools to quickly increase the number of training examples.
-While this approach can be time-saving, it makes NLU models prone to overfit data that is not representative of things a real user would say.
+When it comes to building out NLU training data, developers are sometimes tempted to use text generation tools or templates to quickly increase the number of training examples.
+This is a bad idea for two reasons:

-To avoid such a problem, it is always a good idea to collect as much real user data as possible to use as training data.
-Even though your bot will make mistakes initially, the process of training & evaluating on user data will enable your model to generalize much more effectively in real-world scenarios.
+To avoid these problems, it is always a good idea to collect as much real user data as possible to use as training data.
+Real user messages can be messy, contain typos, and be far from 'ideal' examples of your intents.
+But keep in mind that those are the messages you're asking your model to make predictions about!
+Your assistant will always make mistakes initially, but the process of training & evaluating on user data will set your model up to generalize much more effectively in real-world scenarios.

 Share with Test Users Early